 We found 8 neurologists who accept Humana Platinum 500/HMO Premier near New Lenox, IL.

-Dr. David Ritacco is a pediatric neurologist.
-Dr. Ritacco attended medical school at the University of Chicago, Pritzker School of Medicine.
-For his residency, Dr. Ritacco trained at the University of Chicago Medical Center and Advocate Christ Medical Center, Oak Lawn.
-His clinical interests include neurological disorders.
-He is an in-network provider for Blue Cross/Blue Shield, Coventry, and Aetna, in addition to other insurance carriers.
-His professional affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Memorial Hospital, and Northwestern University Feinberg School of Medicine.
-Dr. Ritacco welcomes new patients.
+Dr. David Ritacco sees patients in Chicago, IL and New Lenox, IL.
+His medical specialty is pediatric neurology.
+He graduated from the University of Chicago, Pritzker School of Medicine.
+He trained at the University of Chicago Medical Center and Advocate Christ Medical Center, Oak Lawn for residency.
+Dr. Ritacco has indicated that his clinical interests include neurological disorders.
+He is in-network for Blue Cross/Blue Shield, Coventry, and Aetna, in addition to other insurance carriers.
+His hospital/clinic affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Memorial Hospital, and Northwestern University Feinberg School of Medicine.
+Dr. Ritacco's practice is open to new patients.

 Clinical interests: Encephalopathy, Neurological Disorders

 Dr. Malathi Rao specializes in vascular neurology.
 Areas of particular interest for Dr. Rao include stroke and epilepsy.
 She honors Aetna EPO, Blue Cross/Blue Shield, Coventry, and more.
 Before completing her residency at a hospital affiliated with Michigan State University (MSU), Dr. Rao attended medical school at Midwestern University, Chicago College of Osteopathic Medicine.
 She is professionally affiliated with Northwestern Medicine Central DuPage Hospital.